 |Day 7||See the Tidal Pools of Puerto Egas||Cruise Ship|

-Welcome to the beautiful Galapagos Islands!
-After checking in to your hotel in Puerto Baquerizo Moreno, you will visit the Interpretation Center with your guide and learn everything about the history and future of the Galapagos.
-Afterward, you will take a short walk to Tijeretas Hill, where frigate birds nest.
-You'll also enjoy a spectacular view of island scenery from here.
-You'll have the chance to visit La Lobería, home to a colony of sea lions, before returning to town for the night.
+Welcome to the beautiful Galápagos Islands!
+After checking in to your hotel, visit the local Interpretation Center with your guide and learn everything about the history and future of this remarkable archipelago.
+Afterward, take a short walk to Tijeretas Hill, where distinctive frigatebirds nest.
+You'll also enjoy a spectacular view of the island's scenery from here.
+You'll have the chance to visit La Lobería, home to a colony of sea lions, before returning to your hotel for the night.

-Day 2: Explore Santa Fe Island & South Plaza Island
+Day 2: Board Cruise, Explore Isla Santa Fe & Isla Plaza Sur

-The cruise begins today.
-After breakfast, you will ride a dinghy to the idyllic white sand beach of Santa Fe Island, home to plenty of sea lions.
+Your cruise begins today!
+After breakfast, ride a dinghy to the idyllic white-sand beach of Isla Santa Fe, home to plenty of sea lions.
 The endemic land iguana, exclusive to this island, may also be spotted during your morning walk.

-Day 3: Visit Charles Darwin Station & Santa Cruz Island
+Day 3: Visit Charles Darwin Station & Isla Santa Cruz

-The cruise continues to Santa Cruz Island.
-The town of Puerto Ayora, with a population of about 25,000 people, is the location of the Charles Darwin Research Station and the main headquarters of Galapagos National Park, world-famous for its tortoise breeding programs.
+The cruise continues to Isla Santa Cruz.
+The town of Puerto Ayora, with a population of about 25,000 people, is the location of the Charles Darwin Research Station and the main headquarters of the Galápagos National Park, world-famous for its tortoise breeding programs.
 After touring the station, journey by bus to the highlands to go for a walk through giant lava tubes.
 You'll also have the unique opportunity to see giant tortoises in their natural surroundings.

 Day 4: Hike Sierra Negra Volcano & Wetlands

-The majestic Sierra Negra Volcano is a highlight of today's agenda.
+The majestic Sierra Negra volcano is a highlight of today's agenda.
 You'll hike to its summit to see the second-largest volcanic crater in the world.
-Walk around spectacular lava landscapes, taking in the northern volcanoes in Isabela and Fernandina Islands.
+Walk around spectacular lava landscapes, taking in the northern volcanoes on the islands of Isabela and Fernandina.
 During your climb, make sure to be on the lookout for the unique vegetation that inhabits the area.

-In the afternoon, you will visit a mangrove area with small lagoons, an ideal environment for a variety of shrimp — a favorite food of the island’s flamingos.
-Then head to El Muro de las Lagrimas (“The Wall of Tears”).
+In the afternoon, you will visit a mangrove area with small lagoons, an ideal environment for a variety of shrimp—a favorite food of the island's flamingoes.
+Then head to El Muro de las Lagrimas (The Wall of Tears).
 When the Ecuadorian government first took possession of the islands, their main purpose was to harbor Ecuadorian prisoners.
-Since there wasn’t much for them to do, they were forced to carry rocks to a distant location and build this wall.
+Since there wasn't much for them to do, they were forced to carry rocks to a distant location and build this wall.
 You'll get back on the boat and relax as the captain navigates to your next destination.

 Day 5: Discover Moreno Point & Elizabeth Bay

-In the morning, you will visit Moreno Point, located southwest of Elizabeth Bay.
-Lava from many years ago has left craters in its wake, forming crystal tide pools that are now natural habitats for pink flamingos, white-cheeked pintails, and common gallinules.
-If you peer more deeply into the pools, you may see white-tip reef sharks and sea turtles.
+In the morning, you'll visit Moreno Point, located southwest of Elizabeth Bay.
+Lava from many years ago has left craters in its wake, forming crystal tide pools that are now natural habitats for pink flamingoes, white-cheeked pintails, and common gallinules.
+If you peer more deeply into the pools, you may see whitetip reef sharks and sea turtles.

-In the afternoon, you will go to Elizabeth Bay on the east coast of Isabela Island.
+In the afternoon, go to Elizabeth Bay on the east coast of Isla Isabela.
 The bay contains many islets that can be visited by dinghy.
 Look for penguins and blue-footed boobies on the rocky islets.
 With an abundance of marine life and clear water, the area is perfect for snorkeling amid schools of colorful fish, sea lions, and perhaps even sharks.

 Day 6: Spot Rare Birds at Espinoza Point

-In the morning, your boat will cross the Bolivar Channel that divides Isabela and Fernandina Islands.
-You will land at Espinoza Point, and after walking past a colony of marine iguanas and a group of sea lions, you will reach the island’s highlight, the flightless cormorant nesting site.
-This area also provides a great opportunity to see the Galapagos hawk.
+In the morning, your boat will cross the Bolivar Channel that divides the islands of Isabela and Fernandina.
+Land at Espinoza Point, and after walking past a colony of marine iguanas and a group of sea lions, you'll reach the island's highlight, the flightless cormorant nesting site.
+This area also provides a great opportunity to see the Galápagos hawk.